 Maintaining soil fertility and pH is a producer’s best option for controlling broomsedge emergence.
 If it is already a problem, bringing soil fertility and pH back to the recommended level based on soil test recommendations is the first step.

 Inadequate grazing or defoliation pressure during the beginning of the growing season for broomsedge can also favor this plant.
 Cattle will actively graze it when it is producing young vegetative growth.
 Early in the growing season, it is quite palatable and continued defoliation at this stage will help decrease plant vigor.
 However, as it is allowed to mature, it becomes highly fibrous and unpalatable and cattle will not eat it.
 Inadequate defoliation pressure reduces stress on the plant while increasing stress on desirable forage plants.
 This creates a competitive advantage for the broomsedge.

-Your pastures didn’t get in poor condition overnight and you won’t fix them that quickly either.
+Pastures don’t get in a poor condition overnight and producers won’t fix them that quickly either.
 Having regular soil tests and maintaining soil health and fertility will help keep broomsedge problems at bay.
 The length of time required to correct these infestations will vary greatly depending on the extent of defoliation and fertilization and the initial health of the established broomsedge.